FOR PEOPLE AND PLANET

 Faith in Finance

-This ground-breaking 84-page paper, published in 2016 by our founder, the Alliance of Religions and Conservation, was commissioned by OECD and UNDP to explore the role of faiths as investors in the future, particularly in connection to the Sustainable Development Goals.
+This ground-breaking 84-page paper, published in 2016 by our founder, the Alliance of Religions and Conservation (ARC), was commissioned by OECD and UNDP to explore the role of faiths as investors in the future, particularly regarding the Sustainable Development Goals.

 Many Heavens in Action

-In 2012, Christian, Muslim and Hindu communities in sub-Saharan Africa launched action plans on the environment.
-Many Heavens One Earth in Action, tells the inspiring stories of the many initiatives that sprang from their plans – from tree planting to sustainable agriculture and more.
+In 2012, Christian, Muslim and Hindu faith groups in sub-Saharan Africa launched action plans on the environment.
+Many Heavens One Earth in Action, tells the stories of initiatives that sprang from their plans – from tree planting to sustainable agriculture and more.

 Faith-based ESD Toolkit